xdeama/personal-site-hugo/hugo/content/en/consulting/projects/holiday-properties-website.md

 business-areas:
   - "Real Estate"
 ---
-I led the implementation of a website for the sale of holiday properties, including automated generation of contract documents and an interactive map of the development area.
+I led the implementation of a digital portfolio for the sale of holiday properties, including automated generation of contract documents and an interactive map of the development area.

 ### **Project Highlights**
 - Implementation with PHP, TypeScript, CSS, and Contao CMS